"Rabbi Levitas of Yavneh said: Be extremely lowly of spirit, for the end

 image) is not a religion of extremes.
 It does not preach poverty, celibacy

 or self-flagellation.
-It even instructs us (from a theological standpoint,
+It even instructs us (from a theological standpoint)

-individuals?
-Aren't our bodies worthy and Divinely-constructed tools to be used in the service of
+bodies worthy and divinely-constructed tools to be used in the service of

 G-d?
 Won't such crushing self-denigration demean us and sap us of our

 self-confidence?
-Should we really views ourselves as nothing more than
+Should we really view ourselves as nothing more than

 eventual food for worms?